-The interaction between the immune system and the nervous system has been at the centre of multiple research studies in recent years.
-While the role played by cytokines as neuronal mediators is no longer contested, the mechanisms by which cytokines modulate pain processing remain to be elucidated.
-In this study, we have analysed the involvement of Granulocyte-Macrophage Colony Stimulating Factor (GM-CSF) in nociceptor activation in male and female mice.
+The interaction between the immune system and the nervous system has been at the center of multiple research studies in recent years.
+Whereas the role played by cytokines as neuronal mediators is no longer contested, the mechanisms by which cytokines modulate pain processing remain to be elucidated.
+In this study, we have analyzed the involvement of granulocyte-macrophage colony stimulating factor (GM-CSF) in nociceptor activation in male and female mice.
 Previous studies have suggested GM-CSF might directly activate neurons.
 However, here we established the absence of a functional GM-CSF receptor in murine nociceptors, and suggest an indirect mechanism of action, via immune cells.
 We report that GM-CSF applied directly to magnetically purified nociceptors does not induce any transcriptional changes in nociceptive genes.
 In contrast, conditioned medium from GM-CSF-treated murine macrophages was able to drive nociceptor transcription.
-We also found that conditioned medium from nociceptors treated with the well-established pain mediator, Nerve Growth Factor (NGF), could also modify macrophage gene transcription, providing further evidence for a bidirectional crosstalk.
+We also found that conditioned medium from nociceptors treated with the well established pain mediator, nerve growth factor, could also modify macrophage gene transcription, providing further evidence for a bidirectional crosstalk.

 - Chronic pain